 On this nine-mile walk, you’ll get a taste of literary history and one of the most awe-inspiring views the infamous area has to offer.
 Soon after leaving the village of Hathersage, you’ll see North Lees Hall, a 16th-century manor house that’s believed to be the inspiration behind Mr Rochester’s home in Jane Eyre.

 With that ticked off, it’s time to head to the cliffs of Stanage Edge, which is, in our humble opinion, the most striking of all the Peak District’s gritstone escarpments.
 It’s nearly four miles long and gives you an excellent vantage point to appreciate Kinder Scout and Mam Tor.
 To carry on the literary theme, it was also one of the backdrops used in the film version of Pride and Prejudice.
 Whether or not you're an Austen fan, this is one of the best Peak District walks for seeing some of the beautiful sights this area has to offer.

 Lumsdale Falls Trail

 Bentley Brook and Lumsale Falls itself are obvious highlights but do keep an eye on little ones around here as it can be very slippery.
-Matlock is a good place to kick-off and end your journey and has plenty of options for refreshments and plenty of shops that should cover anything you might need.
+Matlock is a good place to kick-off and end your journey and has plenty of options for refreshments and shops that should cover anything you might need.
 There are several free car parks too.
-Remember to check Lumsdale Valley will be accessible before you plan your walking holiday in the Peak District.
+Remember to check Lumsdale Valley will be accessible before you plan this walk in the Peak District.
 It’s closed to the public when the weather is particularly bad or undergoing restoration due to erosion.